 Dawn's Early Light

-Dawn’s Early Light is a site specific work designed for Shoreham, Kent.
-The work references the 306 British soldiers executed by firing squad in WWI for desertion or cowardice, and who were posthumously pardoned in 2006.
-In particular, Thomas Highgate, the first such British soldier to be executed was from Shoreham.
+Dawn’s Early Light is a site-specific installation conceived for Shoreham, Kent.
+The work commemorates the 306 British soldiers executed by firing squad during the First World War for desertion or cowardice, all of whom were posthumously pardoned in 2006.
+The location holds particular significance, as Thomas Highgate—the first British soldier to be executed—was from Shoreham.

 Date